Marine Corps Bases

 Marine Corps Logistics Base Barstow

 MCRD San Diego is a military installation in San Diego, California.
 MCRD San Diego’s main mission is the initial training of enlisted male recruits living west of the Mississippi River.
-Over 21,000 recruits are trained each year.
+Over 21,000 recruits train there each year.

 MCLB Albany is located in Albany, Georgia.
-The primary mission of the units on the base is to rebuild and repair ground-combat and combat-support equipment and to support installations on the East Coast of the United States.
+The primary mission of the units on the base is to rebuild and repair ground-combat and combat-support equipment, as well as to support installations on the East Coast of the United States.

 MCAS Cherry Point is an airfield located in Havelock, North Carolina, in the eastern part of the state.
-It was built in 1941, and was commissioned in 1942 and is currently home to the 2nd Marine Aircraft Wing.
+It was built in 1941 and was commissioned in 1942.
+Currently, it is home to the 2nd Marine Aircraft Wing.

 MCAS New River is a helicopter base in Jacksonville, North Carolina.
 The base was originally 29 parcels of land, a simple stretch of tobacco farm that was purchased for $64,502 in 1941.
 It is the only Marine Corps base with the new MV-22 Osprey.

-MCAS Beaufort hosts all active duty USMC F/A-18 air operations on the East Coast, assigned to MAG-31.
-The mission of the Marine Corps Air Station Beaufort is to provide support as an operational base for MAG-31, and the support units.
+MCAS Beaufort hosts all active duty USMC F/A-18 air operations on the East Coast assigned to MAG-31.
+The mission of the Marine Corps Air Station Beaufort is to provide support as an operational base for MAG-31 and its support units.

 Parris Island , South Carolina, consists of 8,095 acres, of which only 3,262 are habitable.
 The remaining acres are primarily salt marsh.
-Enlisted male training began there in November 1915.
-Enlisted female training began in February 1949.
+Enlisted male training began there in November 1915, and later, enlisted female training began in February 1949.

-Henderson Hall is a military installation of the United States Marine Corps located in Arlington, Virginia near the Pentagon, on the southern edge of the Arlington National Cemetery and next to Fort Myer.
+Henderson Hall is a military installation of the United States Marine Corps located in Arlington, Virginia.
+It is near the Pentagon on the southern edge of the Arlington National Cemetery and next to Fort Myer.